One Day In Champagne Bay, Vanuatu

-My family has taken two different South Pacific cruises, and each time our favorite port of call was Champagne Bay, Vanuatu Island (part of Espiritu Santo).
+My family has taken two different South Pacific cruises, and each time our favorite port of call was Champagne Bay, on the Espiritu Santo island of the Vanuatu archipeligo.
 Here’s why we love getting to spend the day on this little patch of paradise.

 Meet the Locals

 The local people have given us some of our best memories of Vanuatu as a port of call.

 They flock to the port and the beach to sell their wares whenever a ships pulls in (which is only every couple of weeks).
 They come across as friendly and welcoming and at the same time shy, appreciative and humble.

 They’re not demanding or rude.
 And some and the prices for their lovely arts and crafts were so low, I found myself supplementing them in an attempt to give them their worth.

 At one point, when I was buying a souvenir, I lost sight of one of my children for a moment.
 Seeing my worry, the shopkeeper dropped everything, left his shop and recruited surrounding stall-holders to help me find her.

 She was playing just metres away, of course, but their help for those few scary moments mad me feel like family.